 - They conducted some surveys and gathered some statistics about people’s quality of life.

-NONE OF THEIR GOALS SPECIFIED IMPROVED PATIENT OUTCOMES AND BETTER MENTAL HEALTH FOR INDIVIDUALS.
+NONE OF THEIR GOALS SPECIFIED IMPROVED PATIENT OUTCOMES (CURES) AND BETTER MENTAL HEALTH FOR INDIVIDUALS.

 THE ENTIRETY OF THEIR ACTIVITIES WERE FOR MARKETING AND PUBLIC RELATIONS, AND TRAINING PEOPLE ON HOW TO PUSH HARMFUL PSYCHIATRIC TREATMENTS INTO SCHOOLS AND COMMUNITIES.